David Burt (actor)

-David Burt (1953) is a British actor, known primarily for his many and wide-ranging West End performances.
+David Burt (born 1953) is a British actor, known primarily for his many and wide-ranging West End performances.

 David Burt is the son of Pip Hinton, better known for her role in Crackerjack alongside Eamonn Andrews and later Leslie Crowther.
 He graduated from RADA.

-His West End theatre work includes Jesus Christ Superstar, Chess, Les Misérables and Cats.
+His West End theatre work includes Enjolras and Javert in Les Misérables, Anatoly Sergievsky in Chess, Pontius Pilate in Jesus Christ Superstar, Orin Scrivello in Little Shop of Horrors, Agustín Magaldi in Evita, Munkustrap in Cats, and John Jasper in The Mystery of Edwin Drood.
 He has also played many leading roles at the Royal National Theatre and the Royal Shakespeare Company.
 His television work includes The Trojan Horse, Poldark and The Merchant of Venice.